 The first stand-alone book in The American Novels seriesThe Boy in His Winter is a tour-de-force work of imagination, beauty, and courage that re-envisions a great American literary classic for our time.

-Reader’s Digest “Great Books from Small Presses That Are Worth Your Time”
+Reader’s Digest “Great Books from Small Presses” selection

-Norman Lock talks to Scott Simon on NPR Weekend Edition, and with Slice magazine, Construction magazine, and the Playwrights Theatre of NJ about Mark Twain, Huck Finn, and how his own experience during Hurricane Sandy inspired his novel The Boy in His Winter.
+Norman Lock talks to Scott Simon on NPR Weekend Edition, and with The Rumpus and Playwrights Theatre of NJ about Mark Twain, Huck Finn, and how his own experience during Hurricane Sandy inspired The Boy in His Winter.

 Listen to Norman Lock read from The Boy in His Winter at The Author’s Corner on Public Radio.